 I looked behind her and quickly identified the young girl she was describing.

 She said, “She and I have been fussing all morning, but she is off the drugs, reunited with her child, and has returned home.
 God has brought my daughter home and restored her”.

 We rejoiced at how God had answered our prayers.
 As I left that day, I realized how her report strengthened my faith and her own.

-After that day, I had always requested an update as to how God has answered their prayer.
+After that day, I always requested an update on how God has answered their prayer.

 God wants us to pray for others.
 He wants us to express his unconditional love and faithfulness to answer their prayers.
 So who is God calling you to pray for today?